Perturb and Recover: Fine-tuning for Effective Backdoor Removal from CLIP: Conclusion

 \section{Conclusion}

-We show that known fine-tuning based cleaning methods like~\cleanclip can be bypassed by using our novel structured trigger patterns, due to their over-reliance on strong data augmentations.
-To remedy this we introduce \ours, a simple, intuitive and effective backdoor removal technique based on fine-tuning.~\ours cleans models from backdoors for all tested attacks across architectures effectively in comparison to the baselines.
-Finally, we show that synthetic data is sufficient to clean \clip models of backdoor induced spurious correlations, thus reducing the potential cost for cleaning with real data.
+We show that know cleaning methods like~\cleanclip, \roclip can be bypassed by using our novel structured trigger patterns, due to their over-reliance on strong data augmentations.
+To overcome this we introduce \ours, a simple, intuitive and effective backdoor removal technique based on fine-tuning.~\ours cleans models from backdoors for all tested attacks across architectures/models effectively in comparison to the baselines.
+Finally, we show that synthetic data alone can effectively remove backdoor correlations in \clip models, reducing the need for costly real data.